-SHARE SALE TO WILDHAGEN
+Share Sale to Wildhagen

-8. The matters stated in Finding 29 and in Legal Conclusion 3 establish that PST issued unqualified securities to Wildhagen on January 12, 2010.

-9. The matters stated in Findings 31 and 32 and in Legal Conclusions 4 and 5 establish that PST's transaction with Wildhagen on January 12, 2010 was exempt from Corporations Code section 25110.

-10. The Commissioner has not established cause for administrative discipline against Ganesh or PST arising from PST's issuance of unqualified securities to Wildhagen on January 12, 2010.
+- 8. The matters stated in Finding 29 and in Legal Conclusion 3 establish that PST issued unqualified securities to Wildhagen on January 12, 2010. - 9.
+The Proposed Decision finds that PST's transaction with Wildhagen on January 12, 2010 was exempt from Corporations Code section 25110 and does not constitute a basis for administrative penalties.
+For the reasons discussed above, the Commissioner disagrees and instead finds that the securities sold to Wildhagen on January 12, 2010 were not exempt from qualification.

-SHARE SALE TO DIPAOLA.
+Share Sale to DiPaola

-11. The matters stated in Finding 19 and in Legal Conclusion 3 establish that PST issued unqualified securities to DiPaola on May 6, 2010.

-12. The matters stated in Findings 21 and 22 and in Legal Conclusions 4 and 5 do not establish that PST's transaction with DiPaola on May 6, 2010 was exempt from Corporations Code section 25110.

-13. The Commissioner has established cause for issuance of an order directing Ganesh and PST to desist and refirain from offering further securities in violation of Corporations Code section 25110.

-14. The Commissioner has established cause for administrative discipline against Ganesh and PST arising from PST's non-exempt issuance of unqualified securities to DiPaola on May 6, 2010.
+- 10. The matters stated in Finding 19 and in Legal Conclusion 3 establish that PST issued unqualified securities to DiPaola on May 6, 2010. - 11.
+The matters stated in Findings 21 and 22 and in Legal Conclusions 4 and 5 do not establish that PST's transaction with DiPaola on May 6, 2010 was exempt from Corporations Code section 25110. - 12.
+The Commissioner has established cause for issuance of an order directing Ganesh and PST to desist and refrain from offering further securities in violation of Corporations Code section 25110. - 13.
+The Commissioner has established cause for administrative discipline against Ganesh and PST arising from PST's non-exempt issuance of unqualified securities to DiPaola on May 6, 2010.
 An administrative penalty of \$1,000 for this first violation is appropriate.

-SHARE SALE TO HICKS
+Share Sale to Hicks

-15. The matters stated in Finding 52 and in Legal Conclusion 3 establish that PST issued unqualified securities to Hicks and his wife on July 6, 2010.

-16. The matters stated in Findings 54 and 55 and in Legal Conclusions 4 and 5 establish that PST's transaction with Hicks and his wife on July 6, 2010, was exempt from Corporations Code section 25110.

-17. The Commissioner has not establshed cause for administrative discipline against Ganesh or PST arising from PST's issuance of unqualified securities to Hicks and his wife on July 6, 2010.
+- 14. The matters stated in Finding 52 and in Legal Conclusion 3 establish that PST issued unqualified securities to Hicks and his wife on July 6, 2010. - 15.
+The Proposed Decision found that PST's transaction with Hicks and his wife on July 6, 2010 was exempt from Corporations Code section 25110 and does not constitute a basis for administrative penalties.
+For the reasons discussed above, the Commissioner disagrees and instead finds that the securities sold to Hicks and his wife on July 6, 2010 were not exempt from qualification.

-18. The matters stated in Findings 38 through 41 and in Legal Conclusion 3 establish that PST issued unqualified securities to Robert Perez, as trustee for the Plan, on January 20, 2010, and on July 25, 2010.

-19. The matters stated in Findings 34 through 37 and 44 through 46 and in Legal Conclusions 4 and 5 do not establish that PST's transactions with Robert Perez on January 20, 2010, and on July 25, 2010, were exempt from Corporations Code section 25110.

-20. The Commissioner has established cause for issuance of an order directing Ganesh and PST to desist and refrain from offering further securities in violation of Corporations Code section 25110

-21. The Commissioner has established cause for administrative discipline against Ganesh and PST arising from PST's non-exempt issuance of unqualified securities to Robert Perez on January 20, 2010, and on July 25, 2010.
+- 16. The matters stated in Findings 38 through 41 and in Legal Conclusion 3 establish that PST issued unqualified securities to Robert Perez, as trustee for the Plan, on January 20, 2010, and on July 25, 2010. - 17.
+The matters stated in Findings 34 through 37 and 44 through 46 and in Legal Conclusions 4 and 5 do not establish that PST's transactions with Robert Perez on January 20, 2010, and on July 25, 2010, were exempt from Corporations Code section 25110. - 18.
+The Commissioner has established cause for issuance of an order directing Ganesh and PST to desist and refrain from offering further securities in violation of Corporations Code section 25110. - 19.
+The Commissioner has established cause for administrative discipline against Ganesh and PST arising from PST's non-exempt issuance of unqualified securities to Robert Perez on January 20, 2010, and on July 25, 2010.
 An administrative penalty of \$2,500 for these violations following the sale to DiPaola is appropriate.

-SHARE SALE TO BARBARA PEREZ
+Share Sale to Barbara Perez

-22. The matters stated in Findings 34 and 57 and in Legal Conclusion 3 establish that PST issued unqualified securities to Barbara Perez on July 27, 2010.

-23. The matters stated in Findings 59 and 60 and in Legal Conclusions 4 and 5 do not establish that PST's transaction with Barbara Perez on July 27, 2010, was exempt from Corporations Code section 25110.

-24. The Commissioner has established cause for issuance of an order directing Ganesh and PST to desist and refrain from offering further securities in violation of Corporations Code section 25110.
+- 20. The matters stated in Findings 34 and 57 and in Legal Conclusion 3 establish that PST issued unqualified securities to Barbara Perez on July 27, 2010. - 21.
+The matters stated in Findings 59 and 60 and in Legal Conclusions 4 and 5 do not establish that PST's transaction with Barbara Perez on July 27, 2010, was exempt from Corporations Code section 25110. - 22.
+The Commissioner has established cause for issuance of an order directing Ganesh and PST to desist and refrain from offering further securities in violation of Corporations Code section 25110.